SUPERPLAYCOUNTS/Shoutout-wall/README.md

 ![Shoutout Wall](img/img9.png)

-No problem!
-Here's the updated section about the opening process with the addition of installing necessary packages using npm:

 **Opening:**
 Now, before starting the Shoutout-wall, we need to install some dependencies.
 Open cmd, navigate to the directory where Shoutout wall is located (`cd <path_to_shoutout_wall>`), then type `npm install`.
 This command will install all the required packages automatically.